NFL Quarterback Club 96: Reception

-The game received mixed reviews.
-Reviewing the Genesis version, a critic for Next Generation commented that where the previous year's Quarterback Club had suffered from having no players' license or tracking of stats, Quarterback Club '96 fixed those problems and ranked alongside Madden NFL '96 and Prime Time NFL '96 as one of the best football simulators.
-He criticized the graphics but felt that the passing mechanics were better than in any other football video game, due to the ability to "actually drop back in the pocket and wait for an open receiver."
-GamePros Slo Mo judged it a great game in most respects, citing the comprehensive stats, broad camera view, sharp sprites, voicing, Hyper Audibles feature, and "intelligently constructed" practice mode.
-However, he felt the weak opponent A.I. even at the highest difficulty level to be a crippling flaw which, while amusing in some respects, would turn off hardcore football gamers.
-He later reviewed the Super NES version, saying that it "essentially mirrors the Genesis game with a similarly offensive-minded A.I. but slightly slower player speed."
-He again discussed the weak A.I. but was more forgiving of it this time, recommending that players use the competitive multiplayer mode.
+The game received mixed to positive reviews.
+Reviewing the Genesis version, Next Generation commented that where the previous year's Quarterback Club had suffered from having no players' license or tracking of stats, Quarterback Club '96 fixed those problems and ranked alongside Madden NFL '96 and Prime Time NFL '96 as one of the best football simulators.
+They criticized the graphics but felt that the passing mechanics were better than in any other football video game, due to the ability to "actually drop back in the pocket and wait for an open receiver."
+GamePro judged it a great game in most respects, citing the comprehensive stats, broad camera view, sharp sprites, voicing, Hyper Audibles feature, and "intelligently constructed" practice mode.
+However, they felt the weak opponent A.I. even at the highest difficulty level to be a crippling flaw which, while amusing in some respects, would turn off hardcore football gamers.
+They later reviewed the Super NES version, saying that it "essentially mirrors the Genesis game with a similarly offensive-minded A.I. but slightly slower player speed."
+They again discussed the weak A.I. but was more forgiving of it this time, recommending that players use the competitive multiplayer mode.
 Next Generation reviewed the Genesis version of the game again, rating it three stars out of five, and stated that "Quarterback Club '96 is, in essence, your average football game.
 Not brilliant, not bad."

 Reviewing the Saturn version, Rob Allsetter of Sega Saturn Magazine praised the multiple camera angles and the multi-player mode, criticized the miraculously perfect enemy teams in one-player mode, and concluded "while it sticks trenchantly to the familiar 16-bit formula, it is nevertheless an expansive and entertaining game."
 Maximum commented that the graphics of the Saturn version are significantly improved from the "16-bit versions" and that the historic mode is very innovative.
 They concluded that "you can't deny that Acclaim have managed to include just about everything needed to make American football, well, American football.
 It also plays very smoothly too, and manages to be entertaining without being too fussy."
-Johnny Ballgame of GamePro strongly objected to the game's depiction of professional football, commenting that "QB Club '96 has so many careless errors that its creators appear unfamiliar with football."
-He further criticized the "jerky" player control and slowdown.
-He acknowledged that the gameplay is "decent" and has a large number of modes and features, but ultimately chose to not recommend the game.
+GamePro strongly objected to the game's depiction of professional football, commenting that "QB Club '96 has so many careless errors that its creators appear unfamiliar with football."
+They further criticized the "jerky" player control and slowdown.
+They acknowledged that the gameplay is "decent" and has a large number of modes and features, but ultimately chose to not recommend the game.

-Johnny Ballgame also reviewed the never-released PlayStation version.
-He said it has cleaner graphics than the Saturn version and praised features such as the ability to switch quarterbacks between teams.
-However, he criticized the design and AI, and concluded, "Despite the decent features and graphics, QB Club lacks solid, addicting gameplay."
+GamePro also reviewed the never-released PlayStation version.
+They said it has cleaner graphics than the Saturn version and praised features such as the ability to switch quarterbacks between teams.
+However, they criticized the design and AI, and concluded, "Despite the decent features and graphics, QB Club lacks solid, addicting gameplay."

 Allgame gave the Genesis version 3 stars out of 5, praising the Quarterback Challenge, but criticized the simulation modes, commenting that the graphics, design and point of view are very weak.